OctopusDeploy/docs/src/pages/docs/getting-started/best-practices/environments-and-deployment-targets-and-roles.md

 ## Environment and Target Tag usage differences \{#environment-and-role-usage-differences}

-Environments are designed as a macro grouping of deployment targets meant for use across multiple projects, variable set, and more.
+Environments are designed as a macro grouping of deployment targets meant for use across multiple projects, variable sets, and more.
 Below is a list of items where environments are used:

 - Lifecycles
 - Project Variable scoping